meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

 #### Nice to have:

-- Calendar inputs for date
-- Clock inputs for times
 - Add validation throughout...
     - validate for and remove *'* s from inputs!
+- make editors/previewers
+    - `copy` editors, change references to previewers
+    - `paste` editors
+    -  link editors to `edit` buttons in previewers

-- Add `save` and `cancel` buttons throughout the application
+    - Add `save` and `cancel` buttons to editors

 ### Competencies:
 - 4026.1.1: Introduction to Mobile Application Development - The graduate explains mobile development, develops a simple mobile application using IDE, documents debugging the mobile application, and describes how to use an emulator.